jennifermulroy/14-Deep-Learning-crypto/README.md

 ## Evaluate the performance of the model

+Once the models were built, X_test data was used to predict prices.

-predicted = model.predict(X_test)
+`predicted = model.predict(X_test)`

-Since we scaled the original values using the MinMaxScaler, we need to recover the original prices to better understand of the predictions using `inverse_transform()` method of the scaler to decode the scaled values to their original scale.
+Since the original values were scaled, the`inverse_transform()` method was used to decode the scaled values back to their original scale.

 ```
 predicted_prices = scaler.inverse_transform(predicted)
 real_prices = scaler.inverse_transform(y_test.reshape(-1,1))
 ```

-### Summary of Results
+### Summary of Model Results

 Three windows of data was tested, 1 day, 5 days, 10 days.
 Closing prices had a lower loss and tracked closer to actual bitcoin prices over time.
 Both models predictability weakened as the lag increased.